Trump could — and wants to — shake up U.S. foreign policy even more in a second term

 It was not that long ago that former President Donald Trump made international headlines at a primary election rally in South Carolina.

-At the event, Trump recalled an unnamed European leader asking if the U.S. would defend the country if it was invaded by Russia - even if they had not met NATO spending targets.
+At the event, Trump recalled an unnamed European leader asking whether the U.S. would defend the country if it was invaded by Russia — even if they had not met NATO spending targets.

 “‘No, I would not protect you.
 In fact, I would encourage them to do whatever the hell they want,’” Trump remembered saying.
 “You got to pay.
 You got to pay your bills.”